Reports are used to retrieve data from a 1C:Enterprise infobase.

 To view the report, click Create.

-For example, to generate a report for a custom period, change the Period parameter and click Create.
+For example, to obtain a report for a custom period, change the Period parameter and click Create.

 If the displayed report parameters (Period and Grouping) are not sufficient for getting the report view that you want, you can view all available report option parameters by clicking Settings.
-This opens a new window with several tabs.
+This opens a new window.

-- On the command bar of the tab, click Add new item or drag a field from the Available fields list to the list on the right.
+- On the Filter tab, click Add new item or drag a field from the Available fields list to the list on the right.

 - In the Comparison type column, click Select to select the comparison type.

-- To set a filter value, click Select and select a value from the list, or enter a value.
+- To set a filter value, click Select and select a value, or enter a value.

-- To change the order of filter items, select an item and then, on the More menu, click Move up or Move down.
-To group filter items, select them and click Group conditions.
+- To change the order of filter items, select an item and then click Move up or Move down.

 - Click Finish editing.

-To specify sorting for report lines, click the Order tab.
+To specify sorting for report rows, click the Order tab.

-On the tab, click Add new item or drag a field from the Available fields list to the list on the right.
-You can also add an auto order item by clicking Add new auto order item.
-For more information about auto order items, see section "184.108.40.206.
-Sorting".
+- Click Add new item or drag a field from the Available fields list to the list on the right.

-- To change the order of order items, select an item and then, on the More menu, click Move up or Move down.
+- To change the order of order items, select an item and then click Move up or Move down.